 Will it be possible to have a funeral for the deceased?

-Unfortunately, it is not possible to hold a viewing or conduct a funeral for the donor due to the time constraints.
-However, most families hold memorial services for loved ones shortly after the donation.
-Students usually have a donor memorial service to honor the donors each year.
+Unfortunately, it is not possible to hold a viewing or conduct a funeral for the donor due to time constraints.
+However, most families hold a memorial service for loved ones shortly after the donation.
+Each year, students have a donor memorial service to honor the donors.

-What happens to the body after the Anatomical Donor Program receives it?
+What happens to the body after the Anatomical Donor Program at the University of Alabama at Birmingham receives it?

 The body is prepared for long-term study of approximately 12 – 18 months.
 Students who are preparing to enter the health professions will study these bodies in the gross anatomy laboratory.
 On occasion, we will use bodies for therapeutic research purposes.